navy religious program specialist - navy rp

 The Navy discontinued the Specialist “W” rating after the war in 1945.

-As Navy Chaplains are non-combatants, however, they require protection during times of conflict, which is why RPs receive combat training from the USMC in Camp Lejeune, North Carolina, to this very day.
+As Navy Chaplains are non-combatants, however, they require protection during times of conflict.
+This is why RPs receive combat training from the USMC in Camp Lejeune, North Carolina, to this very day.

 Navy RPs do not require ordination, do not act as religious leaders, nor do they provide pastoral or religious counseling to Marines, Sailors, or their families.